-Sangiovese is the grape variety in the popular Chianti wine from Italy.
-It is also the main grape in many other Italian wines, but outside of Italy it is not very widely planted.
-It is a very food friendly wine thanks to its high acidity, medium high tannins and rustic, fruity profile.
-Its savoury notes of tomatoes in combination with cherry make Sangiovese a perfect wine for anything with tomatoes, especially red pasta and pizza, but also pork and many other dishes.
+Sangiovese is the main grape variety in the popular Italian wine Chianti and in many other Italian wines.
+It is a food friendly wine thanks to its high acidity, friendly tannins, and rustic, fruity profile.
+Sangiovese's savory notes of tomatoes and cherry make this wine a perfect pairing with tomato-based dishes, especially red pastas and pizzas.

-Sangiovese is a star grape in Italy.
-The grape gives medium bodied red wines with good acidity and a delicious flavour profile of both savoury and fruity aromas.
-This makes Sangiovese a very food-friendly wine that pairs well with different types of heavier meat dishes as well as pastas and cheeses.
-If you are having a dish with tomato sauce, Sangiovese is a safe wine pick.
+Sangiovese is a star grape from Italy.
+This grape gives medium-bodied red wines with good acidity and a delicious flavor profile of both savory and fruity aromas.
+This makes Sangiovese a very food-friendly wine that pairs well with different types of heavy meat dishes, as well as pastas and cheeses.
+If you are having a dish with tomato sauce, Sangiovese is a safe pick.
 In this wine guide you will learn more about Sangiovese food pairings.

-Sangiovese is a grape which gives a savoury and fruity red wine with a translucent color.
-The wine is usually lighter than many other reds.
-Wine made from Sangiovese has characteristic cherry and tomato aromas.
-It is often described as a rustic wine, with fruity elements.
+Sangiovese is a grape that gives savory and fruity red wines with translucent color.
+Wine made from this grape is usually lighter than many other reds.
+The characteristic aromas of Sangiovese wine include cherry and tomato.
+It is also often described as a rustic with fruity elements.
 Sangiovese gives medium-bodied wines with high acidity and good tannins.

-It is an important grape in Italy where it is mostly grown in Tuscany.
-Sangiovese is the only grape in Brunello di Montalcino and Rosso di Montalcino, and the main grape in Chianti, Chianti Classico and Vino Nobile di Montepulciano.
+Sangiovese is an important grape in Italy, where it is mostly grown in the region of Tuscany.
+It is the only grape in Brunello di Montalcino and Rosso di Montalcino, and the main grape in Chianti, Chianti Classico and Vino Nobile di Montepulciano.

-Most Sangiovese wine undergoes a light oak ageing, which gives aromas of cedar wood and hints of vanilla.
+Most Sangiovese wines undergo light oak ageing, which gives aromas of cedar wood and hints of vanilla.

-Note: The profile of Sangiovese wines can differ quite a lot.
-Some wines are very earthy and rustic while other are more fruity and round.
-Regardless of the style, it almost always has the flavours of cherry and tomato.
+Note: The profile of Sangiovese wines can differ.
+Some wines are very earthy and rustic, while others are more fruity and round.
+Regardless of the style the wine is made in, it almost always has the flavours of cherry and tomato.

-Sangiovese is an excellent food wine.
-Thanks to its savoury character, high acidity and medium-body, it pairs well with a wide range of dishes.
+Thanks to its savory character, high acidity and medium body, Sangiovese pairs well with a wide range of dishes.
 The classic Sangiovese food pairing is tomato.
 Sangiovese and tomato are simply one of those great flavour combinations.
 The rustic profile of the wine pairs perfectly with anything with tomatoes.
-By pairing it with savoury dishes with tomato and herbs, the more fruity flavours in the wine will be brought out.
+By pairing it with savoury dishes with tomato and herbs, the more fruity flavors in the wine will be brought out.

 When paring Sangiovese with food you should think about the following characteristics of the wine:

-• Rustic, savoury & fruity profile - makes it an excellent pairing for dishes with tomato and herbs (rosemary, oregano, basil, sage, garlic, parsley, thyme).
+• Rustic, savory & fruity profile - makes Sangiovese an excellent pairing for dishes with tomato and herbs (rosemary, oregano, basil, sage, garlic, parsley, thyme).

 • High acidity - pairs well with fatty and/or acid foods.